damikun/hotchocolate-mutation-errors/Doc/MutationErrors.md

 </br>

-You can also rewrite your mutation to look for specific bug types if they contain some error-specific fields:
+You can also rewrite your mutation to query for specific error types if they contain some error-specific fields:

 ```graphql